aljedaxi/zettel/pages/z_the_falcondale_collection.md

 > After a loss making shift on the other hand the next shift turns out to be profitable so long as there was no trouble in the first shift, these dissidents are very careful, because if there was the loss would certainly continue.
 However this whole situation is  inevitably reversed if the extra payment is not made, again this appears to be taken as a dangerous sign in some circumstances (if not others).

 > Its all terribly complicated and your hands are tied so this is certainly not an exercise in industrial relations, so you must not interfere with those, but you do have a guarantee that the shop floor will respond true to form.
 What is this an exercise in?
 Then can you solve the problem?
 Is there anything you can do to ensure making a profit and have smooth running as well.
 I'll tell you this much, we can work out from the state of affairs from the last shift on Friday night that your first shift on Monday morning is bound (a) to be an uproar and (b) to make a loss.
 Congratulations on the new job.

+> Its an exercise not in accounting or man management because that's all taken out of it.
+But it's still very complicated.
+Is an exercise in complexity.

+>
 ###